eventideone/CT-reconstruction/README.md

 This readme document describes how our code runs.

+Our code can process both clinical dose and low dose CT images simultaneously by only changing some parameters.
+Please make sure when reconstructing different doses CT images, there are only files of the specified dose in the folder.
+For example, if you want to process low dose CT images, please make sure there are only files like `*low_dose*.npy` and target files in the folder.

 ## Prepare the environment
 Our program runs on a Linux system and uses Pytorch version 1.10.
 Please refer to `environment.yml` for a list of conda environments that can be used to run the code.